jmassardo/jmassardo/README.md

 </p>

 <p>Special thanks to <a href='https://github.com/thmsgbrt'>Thomas Guibert</a> for his <a href="https://medium.com/swlh/how-to-create-a-self-updating-readme-md-for-your-github-profile-f8b05744ca91">blog post</a> on creating custom <a href="https://github.com">GitHub</a> Personal Readmes. <br/>
-This page was last generated on Friday, October 22, 7:05 PM CDT.</p>
+This page was last generated on Saturday, October 23, 7:03 AM CDT.</p>